OldAlexhub/Diabetes_Classifier/README.md

 (Add a requirements.txt file listing your project dependencies.)

-## 📂 Project Structure

-ml-pipeline/
-│
-├── data/ # Raw and processed datasets
-├── notebooks/ # Jupyter notebooks for experimentation ├── src/ # Source code for the ML pipeline
-├── venv/ # Conda virtual environment (if using -p option) ├── requirements.txt # Python dependencies
-└── README.md # Project documentation

 ## 📌 Notes

-Make sure you are using Python 3.12.
+- Use Python 3.12 for maximum compatibility.

-Avoid spaces in directory paths when creating environments.
+- Avoid spaces in directory paths when creating environments.

+- Keep raw data immutable — always store processed outputs in data/processed/.

-This repo is currently empty — push code and update the README as the project evolves.
+- This repo is under active development — update the README as the project evolves.

 ## 🧑‍💻 Author